eulerfan/Russian_twitter_trolls/russian_trolls.md

 #save(nt,file= "savednt.RData")
 ```

-Because the CSV files were so large, two Rdata files were created: savedrt.Rdata for the russian trolls and savednt.RData for accounts that are not troll.
+Because the CSV files were so large, two Rdata files were created.
 This helped with a shorter run time and committing to Github.

 ``` r
 load("savednt.RData")